translate/pootle/docs/server/upgrading.rst

 missing from a settings file from Pootle 2.0.

-When you start the new version of Pootle, you want to be sure that your *podirectory* and database settings are correct.
+When you start the new version of Pootle, you want to be sure that your :setting:`PODIRECTORY` and database settings are correct.

 Once you have the new code configured to run in your web server using the correct *settings/\*.conf*, **Pootle will perform the necessary upgrade when